aiven/terraform-provider-aiven/docs/resources/kafka_topic.md

 # Kafka Topic Resource

-The Kafka Topic resource allows the creation and management of an Aiven Kafka Topic`s.
+The Kafka Topic resource allows the creation and management of Aiven Kafka Topics.

 ## Example Usage